Update: Positive developments for imprisoned Christians in Iran – thank you for praying

 Sources: Mohabat News and Article18

-- That Nasser, Joseph and all detained Christians will experience God’s supernatural peace and strength, and that even in their suffering, the light of Christ will shine through them
+- That Nasser, Pastor Joseph and all detained Christians will experience God’s supernatural peace and strength, and that even in their suffering, the light of Christ will shine through them

 - For peace and provision for the families of those imprisoned